leodan11/material-stepper/README.md

 >Steppers display progress through a sequence by breaking it up into multiple logical and numbered steps.

+# Credits

+This is just an updated version of [Android Material Stepper](https://github.com/stepstone-tech/android-material-stepper) and applying some of the active pull requests in it.
+Credits go completely to its creator and the people who have contributed with those pull requests.

 ## Supported features
   - color customisation of individual widgets inside of the stepper via View attributes or a style from a theme